Best Places to Visit in Southeast Asia!

 Brunei is a small country that will fill you with wonders.
 It is one of the eleven countries in Southeast Asia and also among the best places to visit in Asia.
 Famous for oil and pangolin, Brunei will surprise you with an abundance of landscapes.

 This city in Laos is surrounded by a number of villages that together form the UNESCO Town Of Luang Prabang World Heritage Site.
-Recognized for its mix of rural, French colonial, and religious architecture the city is one of Laos’ most visited and certainly most beautiful.
+Recognized for its mix of rural, French colonial, religious architecture, and heritage, the city is one of Laos’ most visited and certainly most beautiful.

-Luang Prabang sits at the cross of the Mekong and Nam Khan rivers and is home to many temples, including the Wat Chom Si shrine.
-Outside the city, the Bear Rescue Centre and the multi-tiered Kuang Si Falls are both worth a visit.
+Luang Prabang sits at the confluence of the Mekong and Nam Khan rivers and is home to many temples, including Wat Chom Si shrine.
+Just outside the city, the Bear Rescue Centre and the multi-tiered Kuang Si Falls are both worth a visit.
 If you’re up for some trekking, head out to the Pak Ou Caves, famous for their hundreds of miniature Buddha sculptures.

 Palawan has been named the most beautiful island in the world so many times, that it’s hard to ignore its beauty.
-Palawan remains under-developed, which means fewer high-end hotels but also slow, sustainable growth to protect the virgin forests, green jungle mountains, and wonderful wildlife.
+Technically, Palawan remains under-developed–which means fewer high-end hotels but also slow, sustainable growth to protect the virgin forests, green jungle mountains, and wonderful wildlife.

-It is surrounded by turquoise waters that are ideal for snorkeling, swimming, and kayaking.
-Lots of smaller islands dot the ocean around Palawan, and you can spend an entire day island-hopping and still not see all the beauty the area has to offer.
+Palawan is surrounded by turquoise waters that are ideal for snorkeling, swimming, and kayaking.
+Lots of smaller islands dot the ocean around Palawan, and you can spend an entire day island-hopping and still not see all the amazing beauty the area has to offer.

-So, if you ever plan on having a blissful beach vacation, head to Bali, Indonesia.
+So, if you ever plan on having a blissful beach vacation, head to this place.
 It is in the leagues of its own when talking about must-visit places in Southeast Asia.

-The ancient city of Bagan was once the capital of Myanmar.
+The ancient city of Bagan was once the capital of the first kingdom of Myanmar.
 One of the most famous temples in Bagan is the Ananda Temple, a Buddhist temple built in a unique fusion of Mon and Indian styles.

 Singapore is a unique city-state in Southeast Asia.
-This city-state is state-of-the-art modern, a place where shopping centers mix with stunning and unexpected natural attractions.
+This city-state is modern and cosmopolitan, a place where shopping centers mix with stunning and unexpected natural attractions.

-The Marina Bay Sands is a great example of a place not only offering a hotel, but also a museum, art-science exhibits, and the best-terraced views over the city and bay from the infinity pool set on their roof.
+The Marina Bay Sands, an integrated resort, is a great example of a place not only offering a hotel, but also a museum, art-science exhibits, and the best-terraced views over the city and bay from the infinity pool set on their roof.